wikey/bookscan-images/README.md

 # bookscan-images
-Photographed or scanned page images from pPublic domain or freely licensed book.
+Photographed or scanned page images from public domain or freely licensed book.